 Cannabis works by triggering receptors in our endocannabinoid systems (ECS), helping to regulate hormones, immunity, pain, hunger and, yes, sleep.
 Cannabinoids are naturally occurring compounds found in marijuana plants, which help have medicinal and therapeutic effects.
 Two of the cannabinoids that are well-known for inducing a sleep-filled night are THC (tetrahydrocannabinol) and CBD (cannabidiol).

-Using cannabis can change your sleep cycle, so you need to use it carefully, so it doesn’t interrupt sleep patterns in a bad way.
-Some medical professionals suggest, for example, capping the amount of THC in your cannabis nightcap at 20%.
+Using cannabis can change your sleep cycle, so you need to use it carefully; you don’t want it to interrupt sleep patterns in a bad way.
+Some medical professionals suggest, for example, capping the amount of THC in your cannabis nightcap at 20 percent.
 Going over this amount gives you a powerful dose that may hinder, not help, your quest for better sleep.

-Weed edibles are wonderful but they can take longer to kick in.
-This may leave you tossing and turning for a couple of hours at night before they start to work and then make you feel punchy in the morning with their lingering effects.
-Again, a little can go a long way.
-If you’re new to cannabis, try an edible that has 2.5 mg of THC or less.
-Titrate the dosage upwards night by night until you find the right amount for your system.
+A word on edibles: Edibles can be wonderful but they take longer to kick in.
+An ill-timed edible may leave you tossing and turning for a couple of hours at night before they start to work, leading to a punchy feeling in the morning.
+If you’re new to cannabis or to edibles and want to make them work for you, try an edible that has 2.5 mg of THC or less.
+Titrate the dosage upwards night by night until you find the right amount and timing for your system.